-Be Your Plants Super Hero
+Be Your Plants’ Super Hero

 Check for Signs of Over or Under WateringCheck for Signs of Over or Under Watering

 Plants need water.
-But did you know that not only too little but too much water can be a problem?
+But did you know that not only too little, but too much water can be a problem?

 UnderwateringUnderwatering

-This is the number one reason we see plants returned here at the nursery.
-To be a gardener in Utah is to understand that we live in a desert.
-Very few plants can survive here without regular watering.
-There are a few times a year where we can rely on rain/snow but for the most part your plants will need watering assistance from you throughout the year.
-Even in the winter!
+This is the number one reason we see new plants die.
+To be a gardener in Utah is to understand that, even with our sometimes very snowy winters, we live in a high desert.
+Very few plants can survive here without regular watering, and none will survive without establishment watering.
+(Learn more about establishment watering here.)

-Signs that you may be underwatering: your plant is wilting or drying out or you may even notice burn spots on the leaves.
-If you notice this it’s a sign that your plant needs to be watered more regularly.
-Start with a good long soak then up your regular watering schedule until you see the plant return to its regular perky, happy, healthy green.
+If you notice any of these, it is likely that your plant needs to be watered more regularly.
+Start with a good long soaking of the soil around the roots, and then adjust your regular watering protocol a bit until you see the plant return to its regular perky, happy, healthy color.

 OverwateringOverwatering